-Born in Wollongong, New South Wales, Australia, I grew up in a the small town of Nowra on the South Coast.
+Born in Wollongong, New South Wales, Australia, I grew up in the small town of Nowra on the South Coast.
 My early twenties found me living in Sydney, Australia for 2 years.
 In 2000 I relocated to Madison, Wisconsin.

-During a round of golf my co-worker jokingly stated I should compete in the World Long Drive.
+In May of 2019, during a round of golf my co-worker jokingly stated I should compete in the World Long Drive.

 What People Say